tbnobed/stagelink/QUICKSTART.md

 ## Security Notes

-- The deployment creates self-signed SSL certificates
-- Default passwords are randomly generated
+- Default passwords are randomly generated and secure
-- For production use, replace with valid SSL certificates
 - Update passwords in the `.env` file for enhanced security
+- For production use, consider adding SSL/HTTPS support
+- Set up proper firewall rules to secure your server

 Your Virtual Audience Platform is now ready for live streaming!